 Antitrust laws seek to break down monopolies and unfair business practices to foster equal opportunities for business growth and success.

-Antitrust litigation involves investigation into things like monopoly leveraging, price fixing or predatory pricing, unfair competition, and unfair and deceptive trade acts and practices.
+Antitrust litigation involves investigating concerns such as monopoly leveraging, price fixing or predatory pricing, unfair competition, and unfair and deceptive trade acts and practices.
 Antitrust litigation encourages diversification of holdings.

 Monopoly leveraging is defined as the use of monopoly power attained in one market to gain a competitive advantage in another.
 The definition of this term has been expanding as antitrust policy in general changes in force and complexity.